DigiScore/digiscore.github.io/pages/Impact_case_study_Open_Orchestra.md

 An important aspect of this project was to develop Hopkinson to be a confident workshop leader and master of the digital score theories and concepts.
 To achieve this, Vear worked with Hopkinson over a 12-month period in 3 distinct phases:

-Phase 1: Fellowship (July 2023) – Hopkinson spent a week embedded in the digital score team, working with Vear to understand the basic theoretical structures and approaches to digital score creativity.
+**Phase 1**: Fellowship (July 2023) – Hopkinson spent a week embedded in the digital score team, working with Vear to understand the basic theoretical structures and approaches to digital score creativity.
 A first stage version of the cards was developed in advance and evaluated by Vear and Hopkinson through a series of rapid-prototypes during this week.

-Phase 2: in-vivo workshops (October 2023) – Vear invited Hopkinson to work with the DigiScore research team in a creativity card workshop at [Cimarosa Conservatory in Avellino, Italy](https://digiscore.github.io/2024-02-02-Creativity_Cards_Avellino_Italy/).
+**Phase 2**: in-vivo workshops (October 2023) – Vear invited Hopkinson to work with the DigiScore research team in a creativity card workshop at [Cimarosa Conservatory in Avellino, Italy](https://digiscore.github.io/2024-02-02-Creativity_Cards_Avellino_Italy/).
 This workshop was an opportunity to develop the cards further and to test them on a group of music students, and for Hopkinson to see how they are used in practice.

-Phase 3: interactive/ technical system design (July 2024) – After a period of creative development between Hopkinson and the Open Orchestra music students, a final version of the piece was becoming clear.
+**Phase 3**: interactive/ technical system design (July 2024) – After a period of creative development between Hopkinson and the Open Orchestra music students, a final version of the piece was becoming clear.
 Hopkinson needed a technical solution to bring all the elements of the digital score together, such as visual materials (supplied by Layla Curtis), temporal coordination of the sections, scenes, and textures that amounted to the core elements of the score; and a